crown-xyz/crown-developer-hub/examples/api-authentication/javascript/README.md

 node index.js
 ```

-The script will output:
+The script will:
-- The signed JWT token
+- Generate a signed JWT token
+- Make an authenticated POST request to `https://api.brl.xyz/api/v1/echo`
+- Include the API key in the `X-API-Key` header
-- The claims used in the token
+- Include the JWT token in the `Authorization` header as a Bearer token
-- The JSON body that was hashed
+- Display the API response

 ## Token Structure